Swiss Army knife: Origins

 During the late 1880s, the Swiss Army decided to purchase a new folding pocket knife for their soldiers.
 This knife was to be suitable for use by the army in opening canned food and for maintenance of the Swiss service rifle, the Schmidt–Rubin, which required a screwdriver for assembly and disassembly.
 In January 1891, the knife received the official designation Modell 1890.
-The knife had a blade, reamer, can opener, screwdriver, and grips made out of dark oak wood that some say was later partly replaced with ebony wood.
-At that time no Swiss company had the necessary production capacity, so the initial order for 15,000 knives was placed with the German knife manufacturer Wester & Co. from Solingen, Germany.
+The knife had a blade, reamer, can opener, screwdriver, and grips made out of dark oak wood, some possibly later replaced with ebony wood.
+At that time, no Swiss company had the necessary production capacity, so the initial order for 15,000 knives was placed with the German knife manufacturer Wester & Co. of Solingen, Germany.
 These knives were delivered in October 1891.